TasneemZh/Calculator-and-BMI/README.md

 1- Use the HyperTerminal to enter the server by:

-NOTE: **don't do the first bulleted step if you have installed nodemon before**
+NOTE: Don't do the first bulleted step if you have installed **nodemon** before

 - Installing nodemon by typing `npm install -g nodemon` (Wherever you want^^)